3MFConsortium/spec_securecontent/3MF Secure Content.md

 > AES-GCM [SP800-38D](https://csrc.nist.gov/publications/detail/sp/800-38d/final) is an authenticated encryption mechanism.
 It is equivalent to doing these two operations in one step - AES encryption followed by HMAC signing.

+**compression** - Compression algorithm applied before encrypting the content to obtain a significant compression ratio, specially on text files.

+A producer MAY specify a compression “deflate” so the content is first compressed and then encrypted.
+When compression is "deflate", a consumer MUST first decrypt and then decompress the content.

 **\<iv>** - The Inicialization Vector \<iv> element is essentially a nonce, i.e, a value that is unique within the specified context, which determines an invocation of the authenticated encryption function on the input data to be protected.

 **\<tag>** - The Authentication Tag \<tag> element is a cryptographic checksum on data that is designed to reveal both accidental errors and the intentional modification of the data.